nayajueun/stock-valuation-engine/README.md

 \text{Final Fair Value} = \frac{(\text{Net Income}) \times (1 + \text{ROIC})^n}{(1 + \text{Base Multiplier})^n} \times \left(\frac{100}{\text{Base Multiplier}}\right) + \text{Current Assets} - \text{Liabilities}
 $$

-**Final Fair Value**: An estimated market value of a company under current economic conditions, calculated based on the assumptions that:
+**Final Fair Value**: Qualitative market value of a company under current economic conditions, calculated based on the assumptions that:
 - The company will continue to generate returns at the expected growth rate (ROIC) for the next \( n \) years.
 - The investor's required return, represented by the base_multiplier (%), reflects the opportunity cost of capital, which is 10% by default.